daisycrego/os_hw3/daisyNotes.md

       - Method B (**current implementation**):
         - During userinit, give the first user process 20 tickets and increment numTicketsTotal by 20.
         - Each time a fork occurs, give the new user process 20 tickets (because its parent could have changed its number of tickets using settickets), and increment numTicketsTotal by 20.
+      - Method C:
+          - Don't give the first user process any tickets, it doesn't need them.
+Only award tickets during fork.
+Initialize cpu->numTicketsTotal to 0 here, not 20.
  - Make sure numTicketsTotal is cleaned up whenever a process is closed.
     - Method A (**current implementation**):
       - During exit, decrement numTicketsTotal by numTickets in struct proc.